mehulg25/mehulg25.github.io/_posts/2022-07-10-Internship.md

 Hi!

 I decided to pursue my masters in Information Systems without knowing much about it.
-I did not have a clear roadmap of what I want to work as.
+I did not have a clear roadmap of what I wanted to work as.
 All I had were 4 options in front of me:

 - Data Engineer
 - Data Analyst